 Throughout the years we’ve been treated to some fantastic festive fixtures and a whole host of glorious goals.
 Ahead of this week’s round of Premier League action, we’ve looked back at five of the best ever Boxing Day goals.

-David Ginola scored quite the collection of stunning goals during an unforgettable Premier League career, the flamboyant Frenchman amongst the division’s most exciting talents during spells at Newcastle and Tottenham.
+David Ginola scored quite the collection of stunning goals during an unforgettable Premier League career, the flamboyant Frenchman among the division’s most exciting talents during spells at Newcastle and Tottenham.

 The best of Ginola was encapsulated with this superb solo effort on Boxing Day 1999, as the Spurs star weaved his way through the Watford defence before firing home the opening goal at White Hart Lane.